pythoneda-shared-artifact-changes/artifact-events/README.md

 };
 ```

 Should you use another PythonEDA modules, you might want to pin those also used by this project.
+The same applies to [https://nixos/nixpkgs](nixpkgs "nixpkgs") and [https://github.com/numtide/flake-utils](flake-utils "flake-utils").
-The Nix flake is under the artifact-events folder of https://github.com/pythoneda-shared-artifact/artifact-events-artifact.
+The Nix flake is under the [https://github.com/pythoneda-shared-artifact/artifact-events-artifact/tree/main/artifact-events](artifact-events "artifact-events") folder of <https://github.com/pythoneda-shared-artifact/artifact-events-artifact>.